ScottArbeit/Grace/README.md

 [^grace]: Definition excerpted from https://www.thefreedictionary.com/grace.

 [^git]: Grace currently uses Git for its source control, and runs Grace in the same directory as a means of testing.
 Officially self-hosting Grace's source code on Grace will, of course, happen when it's safe to.

-[^pr]: They're not really "pull requests" because there isn't a "pull" gesture in Grace.
-It's still a "PR", though.

 [^stream]: One thing I'd like to do with the event log as a stream: detect invalid sequences and frequencies of events in Grace that would indicate bugs or attacks.